-As I mentioned in my last article, after ‘drawing first’ most of last week, I switched back to my normal approach of ‘paint first’ on Friday.
+As I mentioned in my last article for OneWeek100Peope2021, after ‘drawing first’ most of last week, I switched back to my normal approach of ‘paint first’ on Friday.
 And as I was doing that, I started to think about the pigment characteristics of the various washes I was using and how they interacted as I placed them adjacent to each other.
 In particular how a ‘hair’ wash behaves when placed next to a ‘skin’ wash.

 I thought it would be a good idea to do a test page and confirm my thoughts.
 So this is what you see here.
 The only one I have to be really careful about is using Transparent Red Oxide for hair – I have to make sure any skin washes are practically dry before I add the hair shape or else there will be a big mess!

 My favourite part of using watercolour is exploring the interactions between pigments.
 I’m far more interested in creating what I call a ‘pigment party’ than I am in mixing exact colours.
 So it’s going to be really fun to revisit my Watercolour course – which now includes a bonus lesson all about how to understand different pigment characteristics and how to get the most out of them in our sketching.

 In terms of ‘people sketching’ here are a few articles that address some of the questions raised last week in the comments here on the blog:

 - Sketching People Part 1: This year’s progress (2017)

 - Sketching People Part 2: My breakthrough (2017)

 - Tips for sketching people in public (2019)